Mr. Meaty

-Mr. Meaty is a teen sitcom created by Jamie Shannon and Jason Hopley.
-The show centers on two lazy teenage boys, Josh Redgrove and Parker Dinkleman, who work at a fast food restaurant called Mr. Meaty inside a shopping mall, where they often encounter supernatural and bizarre situations.
-The series is set in the fictional town of Scarnchboro, which is based on Scarborough, Toronto.
+Mr. Meaty is a Canadian-American teen sitcom created by Jamie Shannon and Jason Hopley for Nickelodeon.
+The series centers on lazy teenager duo Josh Redgrove and Parker Dinkleman, who work at the titular and shopping mall-located fast food restaurant, where they often encounter supernatural and bizarre situations.
+The series is set in the fictional town of Scarnchboro, which is based on Scarborough, Ontario.

-Mr. Meaty originated as a series of 17 shorts that appeared as interstitials on Nickelodeon in the United States and CBC Television in Canada.
+Mr. Meaty originated as a series of seventeen shorts that appeared as interstitials on Nickelodeon in the United States and CBC Television in Canada.
 A pilot episode featuring material from the shorts aired on December 30, 2005.
 The series officially premiered on September 22, 2006, and continued to air until May 23, 2009.
-Even though the show had ended Mr. Meaty would continue to air reruns on Nicktoons until January 4, 2010.
-It ended with a total of two seasons and twenty episodes, three of which are 22-minute specials.
+Despite the series' cancellation, Mr. Meaty would continue to air reruns on Nicktoons until January 4, 2010 It ended with a total of two seasons and twenty episodes, three of which are 22-minute specials.

 Premise

-Mr. Meaty centers on a pair of teenage boys working at a fast-food restaurant established in the fictional Scaunchboro Mall: the nerdy, gluttonous, awkward Parker Dinkleman (Jason Hopley) and the charming, popular, but uncaring and self-centered Josh Redgrove (Jamie Shannon).
-The boys are often placed in bizarre, supernatural or grotesque situations.
+Mr. Meaty centers on a pair of teenagers working at the titular fast food restaurant established in the fictional Scaunchboro Mall: the nerdy, gluttonous and awkward Parker Dinkleman (Jason Hopley) and the charming, popular, but uncaring and self-centered Josh Redgrove (Jamie Shannon).
+The duo are often placed in bizarre, supernatural or grotesque situations.
 They are also seen dealing with common teenage situations such as dating and peer pressure.